BIPL-UoL/Cost-Boosting-Pruning-Trees-for-depression-detection-on-Twitter/README.md

 =======
 If you find CBPT useful in your research, please consider citing:

-	@article{tong2019inverse,
+	@article{tong2022cost,
-  	title={Inverse boosting pruning trees for depression detection on Twitter}, author={Tong, Lei and Zhang, Qianni and Sadka, Abdul and Li, Ling and Zhou, Huiyu and others}, journal={arXiv preprint arXiv:1906.00398}, year={2019}
+	  title={Cost-sensitive Boosting Pruning Trees for depression detection on Twitter}, author={Tong, Lei and Liu, Zhihua and Jiang, Zheheng and Zhou, Feixiang and Chen, Long and Lyu, Jialin and Zhang, Xiangrong and Zhang, Qianni and Sadka, 	     Abdul and Wang, Yinhai and others}, journal={IEEE Transactions on Affective Computing},
+	  year={2022},
+	  publisher={IEEE}
 	}